Team-CamCount/CamCount-Dashboard/README.md

 ## Overview
 ### Description
 CamCount is a people counter product that has been designed for the FAU library.
 CamCount consists of hardware and processing subsystems that connect to a database, which is then used to power the CamCount dashboard application.
-This is the dashboard application.
+This is the dashboard application, solo developed by Paulina DeVito.

 The CamCount dashboard software allows users of the CamCount system to view all cameras connected to the CamCount system, their people count tallies, and other data analytics.

 ### App Evaluation

 - **Category:** People Counter Dashboard Application
-- **Mobile:** Our application would be primarily designed for mobile use, specifically iOS, but could be adapted for access on a web application.
+- **Mobile:** Our application would be primarily designed for mobile use, specifically iOS.
 A goal is to abstract the functionality so that the application could have the option to be converted to other platforms in the future.
 - **Story:** Allows users to view all cameras connected to the CamCount system, their people count tallies, and other data analytics.
 - **Market:** Our application was intentionally created for FAU library staff.
 However, CamCount is made to be a system that could be scalable.
 - **Habit:** The application would allow and encourage users to maintain frequent checks of the amount of people passing in and out of the library.